douellette810/warehouse-checkin-app-tlwbob/app/api/README.md

 If you see errors like "Unable to resolve module express":
 - This means the React Native bundler is trying to include backend files
-- Make sure `metro.config.js` has the correct `blockList` configuration
 - The backend files should be in a separate project directory
+- Make sure you've copied `server-template.txt` to your backend project

 ## Full Documentation